Student Resources and Policies

 Specific Late Policies

-Students who arrive late to drama and music classes may or may not be allowed to participate; in these cases, faculty will make individual decisions regarding participation.
+Students who arrive late to classes may or may not be allowed to participate; in these cases, faculty will make individual decisions regarding participation.

 Absence Policies

 Students must notify faculty of anticipated absences as a courtesy to the faculty members; however, this does not exempt the student from payment as contracted.
-There will be no make-up lessons for student absences.
+There are no make-up lessons for student absences.
 If a teacher is absent from a scheduled lesson, a make-up lesson shall be scheduled at a mutually convenient time.
 If the student misses a make-up lesson, there will be no second make-up opportunity.
-In cases of sudden illness on the part of the teacher, the teacher and the School shall make every reasonable attempt to notify students.
+In cases of sudden illness or unexpected leave on the part of the teacher, the School shall make every reasonable attempt to supply an appropriate substitute or make-up class/lesson.
+The School does not guarantee that a student will receive or be placed with the instructor of their choice.

 Dismissal